hedjour/med_to_csv/README.rst

 -------

-* Add possibility for labelled file to not precise the yml file and use yml in param path whith same names of MPC name get from MSN []
+* Add possibility for annotated file to not specify the YAML file and use YAML in parameter path with the same names as MPC name obtained from MSN []

 .. raw:: html